codeaffen/p3exporter/README.md

     level: WARNING
     target: /path/to/my/collector/logfile.log
 ```

+The `collector_opts` can optionally contain a `log_level` entry which
+will configure the logging-level for that specific collector.
+Note that
+support for this must be implemented by each individual collector.

 Logging can optionally be configured for any logger.
 The entries must
 specify the name of the logger and can optionally specify a